mnelson4/yet-another-related-posts-plugin/readme.txt

 The YARPP calculation of related content does make a little impact, yes.
 However, YARPP caches all of its results, so any post's results need only be calculated once.
 YARPP's queries have been significantly optimized in version 3.5.

-If you find that the YARPP database calls are still too database-intensive, try turning off "display results from all post types."
-This option can be found in the "Relatedness" metabox which you can display from the "Screen Options" tab.

 If you are running a large site and need to throttle YARPP's computation, try the official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin which adds this throttling functionality.

-If you are in the process of looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).
+If you are looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).

 = Many pages list "no related posts". =